coderazzi/cmdlinker/README.md

 or Cmdlinker instructions.
 These instructions are specified with the first word in the line:
-EXECUTE command : will process the command, showing the output in a new tab COLORS foreground background: updates the color of the current tab.
+EXECUTE command : will process the command, showing the output in a new tab FOREGROUND color
+	updates the foreground color of the next execution console.
 	Colors can be specified in hexadecimal format, prepended with 0x or # or with the well known name (red, pink, etc).
+BACKGROUND color
+	updates the backgorund color of the next execution console.
+	Colors can be specified in hexadecimal format, prepended with 0x or # or with the well known name (red, pink, etc).
 FONT [name [style]] size
-SCROLL on|off
+	updates the font size of the next execution console SCROLL on|off
-WAIT milliseconds
+	sets scrolling on/off for the next execution console WAIT milliseconds
-SHOW tab name
+FOCUS tab name
-RENAME new tab name
+NAME tab name
+	sets the name of the next execution console